 BIPAR responded to the joint ESAs’ consultation, amongst others criticizing the inclusion of a guideline on demands and needs or suitability and appropriateness since these are already regulated in specific legislation and this should not be contradicted or duplicated.
 This guideline was not withheld.

-Between October 2016 and January 2017, ESMA and EBA (the European Banking Authority) consulted on draft joint Guidelines on the Assessment of the Suitability of the Members of Management Body and Key Function Holders under MiFID II and the Capital Requirements Directive (CRD).
-The draft Guidelines tackle, amongst others, criteria to assess the knowledge (individual and collective) of the members of the management body, they state the need for good repute, diversity, training of the members of the management body, etc. The draft Guidelines refer to the need to apply proportionality and list criteria to be taken into account for applying the proportionality principle such as the size of the firm, authorised activities, nature and complexity of products, contracts or instruments offered.
-In its response, BIPAR supported this reference to proportionality but questioned the application of the principle in practice, in particular, to small companies.
+The joint ESMA and EBA (the European Banking Authority) Guidelines on the Assessment of the Suitability of the Members of Management Body and Key Function Holders under MiFID II and the Capital Requirements Directive (CRD) were published in September 2017 and all translations were published at the end of March 2018.
+They tackle, amongst others, criteria to assess the knowledge (individual and collective) of the members of the management body, the need for good repute, diversity, training of the members of the management body, etc.

-In 2016 and 2017, ESMA published several sets of Q&A regarding the implementation of investor protection topics under MiFID II.
+ESMA publishes regular updates on its Q&A regarding the implementation of investor protection and intermediaries topics under MiFID II.
 The purpose of these Q&A is to “promote common supervisory approaches and practices in the application of MiFID II/ MiFIR for investor protection topics, providing responses to questions posed by the general public, market participants and competent authorities in relation to the practical application of MiFID II/ MiFIR requirements”.

 They deal with topics such as:

-Q&A are not meant to constitute new policy and are periodically reviewed to update them where required and to identify if some of the material has to be converted into Guidelines and recommendations.
+ESMA Q&A are not meant to constitute new policy and are periodically reviewed to update them where required and to identify if some of the material has to be converted into Guidelines and Recommendations.